 Protect - Don’t Connect is….

-Protect – Don’t Connect is a community driven organization created by concerned citizens questioning the value and safety of the Project Access York pedestrian trail connecting the I-80 Interchange to the Beaver Creek trail.
+Protect - Don’t Connect began as a community-driven organization of concerned citizens questioning the value and safety of the proposed pedestrian trail connecting the I-80 Interchange to the Beaver Creek trail.

 Project Access York is…